hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/183__Praveen_R._Bhat.md

 > Advaiti is saying all Jeevas are not different from and same as Paramatma -
 > God.
 >
-​What a start!
-It shows a complete misunderstanding of the terminology mithyA​ used by AV.
+What a start!
+It shows a complete misunderstanding of the terminology mithyA used by AV.
 These kind of examples can be used only by Dvaitins where the assumption is that the proof will be established by shocking the reader.
 Some might think, "Oh, look Advaitins use abusive words for Paramatma"!
 The fact is that by misunderstanding AV, the dvaitins call the